...

 Other SAARC Countries (Bangladesh, Bhutan, Maldives, Pakistan, Sri Lanka)

-Visa: Citizens of these South Asian countries (except Afghanistan) receive a gratis (free) 30-day tourist visa on arrival.
+Visa: Travellers from SAARC countries get a free 30-day tourist visa on arrival.
 This is limited to one issuance per calendar year.
-Beyond 30 days, normal visa extension fees apply.
-Nationals of these countries still need to complete the visa-on-arrival process (i.e., fill forms at the airport), but they pay $0 for the first 30 days.
+If the stay is beyond or exceeds 30 days, visa extension fees are applied.
+Though free, they still need to complete the visa-on-arrival process (i.e., fill forms at the airport), but they pay $0 for the first 30 days.

 Travel Tips and Common Mistakes